Mass media in China: Under Xi Jinping

 Since Xi Jinping became in 2012 the CCP general secretary, censorship has been significantly stepped up.
 Under his general secretaryship, propaganda has become more prevalent and homogeneous in media.
 In 2016, Xi visited the Symposium on News Reporting and Public Opinion, where he stated that "party-owned media must hold the family name of the party" and that the state media "must embody the party's will, safeguard the party's authority".
 Under Xi, investigative journalism has been driven almost to extinction within China.
 According to the Committee to Protect Journalists, in 2023, China ranks as the "worst jailer of journalists," with Uyghurs making up almost half of all imprisoned journalists.

-In 2018, as part of an overhaul of CCP and government bodies, the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) was renamed into the National Radio and Television Administration (NRTA) with its film, news media and publications being transferred to the Central Propaganda Department.
-Additionally, the control of China Central Television (CCTV, including its international edition, China Global Television), China National Radio (CNR) and China Radio International (CRI) were transferred to the newly established China Media Group (CMG) under the control of the Central Propaganda Department.
+In 2018, as part of an overhaul of the CCP and government bodies, the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) was renamed into the National Radio and Television Administration (NRTA) with its film, news media and publications being transferred to the Central Propaganda Department.
+Additionally, the control of China Central Television (CCTV, including its international edition, China Global Television), China National Radio (CNR) and China Radio International (CRI) was transferred to the newly established China Media Group (CMG) under the control of the Central Propaganda Department.
 The same year, provinces and cities began to establish international communication centers.

 In 2019, the All-China Journalists Association updated its code of ethics and mandatory exam requiring journalists to be guided by Xi Jinping Thought.
 In September 2021, the NRTA prohibited broadcasters from displaying what it termed "sissy men and other abnormal aesthetics."
 In October 2021, the National Development and Reform Commission published rules restricting private capital in "news-gathering, editing, broadcasting, and distribution."

 In 2020, the Foreign Correspondents' Club of China stated that China used coronavirus prevention measures, intimidation and visa curbs to limit foreign reporting.
 According to Radio Free Asia, in December 2022, the National Press and Publication Administration issued a directive stating that in order to obtain credentials as a professional journalist, they must pass a national exam and "...must support the leadership of the Communist Party of China, conscientiously study, publicize and implement Xi Jinping's thoughts on the new era of socialism with Chinese characteristics, resolutely implement the party's theory, line, principles and policies, and adhere to the correct political direction and public opinion guidance."
+With greater online censorship, occurrences of "news extortion," in which journalists demand hush money for negative stories to not be published, have grown.

 Domestically, all journalists must study Xi Jinping Thought through the Xuexi Qiangguo app in order for them to renew their press credentials.
 Journalists are instructed to "correctly guide public opinion."
 In the 2020s, state media outlets have increasingly created "media studios" focused on foreign "public opinion guidance" and run by small teams that obscure state or party ownership.